Uniqueness of normalized ground states for NLS models: Introduction

 We now provide two examples, in which we use Method 1 to study the strict monotonicity of the $L^2$ norm of $u(\lambda)$ with respect to $\lambda$ on the global branch for all $\lambda \in (-\infty,\lambda_1)$:

+$B_1 \subset \mathbb{R}^N$ is the unit ball with $N \geq 3$, and $0 < k < 2$.
 This implies the uniqueness of the normalized ground states.
 Moreover, this strict monotonicity has a close connection with the orbital stability of these solutions, when viewed as standing waves.
 Despite the importance of this question, there are very few results in the literature addressing this aspect.
 To the best of our knowledge, the only paper is \cite{MST}, where the authors studied this issue for equation \eqref{eq1.1} in the $L^2$ subcritical regime when $N = 1$.